Last Updated on November 11th, 2019

 So how can a man cover this?
-Men are, typically, not interested in taking the time to worry with cleanser and moisturizers, opting for shampoo, body wash and even bar soaps for their facial skin cleansing routines.
-However, men who shave tend to have smoother, softer and even healthier skin on the chin, cheeks and jawline than even women.
-That’s because shaving is exfoliating and some men do that daily!
+Men are typically not interested in taking the time to worry with cleanser and moisturizers, opting for shampoo, body wash, and even bar soaps for their facial skin cleansing routines.
+However, men who shave tend to have smoother, softer, and even healthier skin on the chin, cheeks, and jawline than women.
+That’s because shaving is exfoliating, and some men do that daily!
 Shaving becomes a whole different ballgame when acne is present though.
-The list of difference could go on and on but let’s take a look at what can cause acne for men that probably isn’t a factor in womens acne.
+The list of differences could go on and on but let’s take a look at what can cause acne for men that probably isn’t a factor in women’s acne.

-Of course acne requires great hygiene, a healthy diet and a lifestyle of overall healthy choices such as exercise and routine sleep schedule.
-With all that in place, men still can start to see acne well into there 30’s.
+Of course, acne requires great hygiene, a healthy diet and a lifestyle of overall healthy choices such as exercise and routine sleep schedule.
+With all that in place, men still can start to see acne well into their 30s.
 Why is that?

 Some people are genetically predisposed to acne.
 In the case of males, this disposition can mean disaster.
 There’s pretty much nothing that can be done to prevent it.
 It might be mild.
 It might be cystic.
 No matter what though, it will be.

 So why is it inevitable that men who carry this in their genes will develop some sort of acne?
 The simple answer is, well, because they’re male.
 The more definitive reason is because men have a hormone called dihydrotestosterone or DHT.
 When the sebaceous glands that make oil to keep our skin moist and protected come in contact with DHT they overproduce oil.
 This, in turn, creates an environment ripe for bacteria, which everyone has on their skin, to reproduce and thus become an infection.
 These infections are called whiteheads.
 And there it is, acne.
 Hormonal acne.